 History of the College

-Opportunity School was founded in 1916, nearly 100 years ago, and we still use the motto coined by Emily Griffith herself: For all who wish to learn.
+Opportunity School was founded in 1916, more than 100 years ago, and we still use the motto coined by Emily Griffith herself: For all who wish to learn.
 We welcome all people, regardless of age, race or education level, who want to expand their horizons and chart their own course for success.

 An Emily Griffith documentary "A Door Unlocked: Emily Griffith and Her Triumphant Technical College," written and produced by Alexandra Guy and Francesca Clifford is now available to watch on YouTube.
 Click the play button to watch.